 With a graduate degree in environmental and occupational health, you could wind up working in areas of chemistry, biology, or toxicology and collaborating with other professionals like chemists, biologists, geologists, physicists, physicians, and engineers.

 - Master of Public Health (MPH) in either environmental and occupational health or environmental health risk assessment

 - Master of Science (MS) in environmental health sciences, with the option upon completion of entering the PhD program

 - Doctor of Philosophy (PhD) in environmental health sciences

 Choose the PhD if you plan to pursue a postdoctoral position and from there, a career in college-level teaching and/or independent research.

-A residency program in occupational medicine, and
+Or a residency program in occupational medicine,

 Our faculty engages in research focused primarily on respiratory and cardiovascular toxicology, free radical biochemical toxicology, and computational and risk assessment approaches to environmental health.
 This research does not occur in a vacuum.
 We frequently interact and collaborate with the basic sciences and clinical departments at Pitt Public Health and the schools of medicine and pharmacy, as well as centers and institutes across the University.